cc4i/llm-alerting/README.md

-# Building an intelligent alerting with Gemini & Function calling
+# An intelligent alerting with Gemini & Function calling

 ## Description
 Leveraging LLMs on GCP to gernerate meaningful guidance for each alerting in order to accelerate problem solving rather than a simple alerting message.